On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 \subsection{Stopping Condition Revisited}

-As demonstrated in \cite{jonathan_impacts_solutions_LQW}, the more appropriate and natural choice of stopping condition is to monitor the probability evolution about the $m$ marked vertices until this quantity achieves its maximum.
+As shown in Section~\ref{section:comparison_stop_conditions}, the more appropriate and natural choice of stopping condition is to monitor the probability evolution about the $m$ marked vertices until this quantity achieves its maximum.
 The maximum is determined by finding a step whose success probability is smaller than the immediately previous one.
 That approach assumes a function that increases monotonically, achieves its maximum, and decreases monotonically after that maximum.
 However, it is not the case in some examples on grids with higher than two dimensions.

-Table~\ref{table:comparison_loops_special_cases_d-dim} shows four special cases that stopped at a considerably premature step by using as criterion finding a step whose success probability is smaller than the immediately previous one.
-Regardless of the value of $l$, each case stopped at the same premature step and, consequently, with an extremely unsatisfactory success probability.
+Table~\ref{table:comparison_loops_special_cases_d-dim} shows four exceptional cases that stopped at a considerably premature step by using as criterion finding a step whose success probability is smaller than the immediately previous one.
+We still considered the value of $l$ proposed in previous works ($l=\frac{4m}{N}$), although it is not optimal for $d$-dimensional grids, as well as the optimal value of $l$ found in this work ($l=\frac{2dm}{N}$) to assess that those premature stops are not related with the choice of the self-loop weight.
+As can be seen, regardless of the value of $l$, each case stopped at the same premature step and, consequently, with a highly unsatisfactory success probability.

-Figure~\ref{fig:special_case_evolution} shows the system's evolution during $100$ steps for the first case presented in Table~\ref{table:comparison_loops_special_cases_d-dim}, which is the 5D grid with $L = 10$ and $m=2$.
-This experiment intended to evaluate whether or not the system can evolve further, even though the stopping condition is satisfied too early.
-Qualitatively, as can be seen, the success probability improves continuously as more steps are performed, but there is a kind of fluctuation in the process.
+To evaluate whether or not the system can evolve further, even though the stopping condition is satisfied too early, we stored the success probabilities during $100$ steps of the LQW algorithm with $l=\frac{2dm}{N}$ for the first case presented in Table~\ref{table:comparison_loops_special_cases_d-dim}, which is the 5D grid with $L = 10$ and $m=2$.
+Figure~\ref{fig:special_case_evolution} shows such a system evolution.
+Qualitatively, the success probability improves continuously as more steps are performed, but there is a kind of fluctuation in the process.
 However, this fluctuation has a meaning.

-Ambainis et al.~\cite{ambainis_search_walk} mathematically proved that two steps of a particular quantum walk search algorithm give exactly one step of Grover's algorithm.
+Ambainis et al.~\cite{ambainis_search_walk} mathematically proved that two steps of a particular quantum walk search algorithm give precisely one step of Grover's algorithm.
 It turns out, in every two steps, the first is an intermediary step to the actual amplitude amplification generated by the second step of the quantum walk.
 That quantum walk occurred on a complete graph with a non-weighted self-loop for each vertex.